MSyvaeri/DQN-Agent_banana/README.md

 Needed Files:

 To use the code you have to download "Run.ipynb" and the files “dqn_agent.py” and “model.py”.
-Additionally, you have to download the environment:
+Additionally, you have to download the environment "Banana":

     Linux: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip
     Mac OSX: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip